 Paste of insufficient etch-protective layer keeps the pads or vias uncovered and obliterates it during the etching process.

 Clearance violation is most of the time by the designer.
-However, insufficient etching makes a small clearance than required.
+However, insufficient etching makes a smaller clearance than required.

 A short circuit appears in the PCBs like a minimal and thin trace connecting two tracks/pads and vias.
 This type of short circuit is not visible to the naked eye, especially in the inner layers of the multilayer PCBs.
-For this purpose high-resolution microscope or X-ray of the scope is used.
+For this purpose, a high-resolution microscope or X-ray scope is used.

-Copper cuts are generally found in PCBs, mainly due to the scratches over the PCB sheet.
-This fault is also a fragile hair-like structure and cannot be resolved with the naked eye.
+Copper cuts are generally found in PCBs, mainly due to scratches on the PCB sheet.
+This fault is also a fragile hair-like structure that cannot be resolved with the naked eye.

-In the electrolysis process, the holes are not formed properly and have broken from inside the recess or form the annular ring or pads are ripped off.
+In the electrolysis process, the holes are not formed properly and have broken from inside the recess, forming the annular ring, or the pads are ripped off.

 The component’s information, like designators, assembly marks, PCB names and notes, and identification marks, are placed over the solderable areas like pads.